-4.38.4.37.
+- 4.37.
 If a press release is deemed to be necessary given the nature of the emergency, the target time for issuing the initial press release should be one hour and should not exceed two hours after PIO-activation.
-The initial press release should not be too detailed, to avoid delaying publication.
+The initial press release should not be too detailed, to avoid delaying publication. - 4.38.

-4.39.4.38.
 Press releases should be written in plain and understandable language with information on the emergency and be issued to all relevant journalists and media outlets simultaneously.
-Press releases should also be made available on the organization's websiteweb site and via social media.
+Press releases should also be made available on the organization's web site and via social media. - 4.39.

-4.40.4.39.
 Updates of press releases should be sent frequently as new information becomes available that can be shared with the public.